Having more fun than a human being should be allowed to have.

 I'm telling you, it is multiple orgasms out there on the part of the drive-by media.

-It's on Twitter, it's everywhere.
+It's everywhere.

-Could somebody explain to me, give me an example of an Obama foreign policy success?
+And reality check, could somebody explain to me, give me an example of an Obama foreign policy success?

-And could not only that, not only could you give me an example, just one example of a foreign policy success that Obama has ever achieved that would indicate that his promises of Iran's future behavior will pan out.
+And not only that, not only could you give me an example, just one example of a foreign policy success that Obama has ever achieved that would indicate that his promises of Iran's future behavior will pan out.

-Yes, a little caveat there.
+Oh, yes, a little caveat there.

 John Kerry said that one of the reasons why, one of the main reasons why we did this deal was to show the rest of the world the peaceful nature of the Islamic Republic of Iran.

-So name for me a foreign policy success.
+So, name for me a foreign policy success.

 A success that Obama has achieved that would indicate his promises of Iran's future behavior will pan out.